cjdbarlow/Part-One/cardiac_reflexes.md

     * Hypertension
     May have a wide pulse pressure.
     * Bradycardia
-    Secondary to baroreceptor response due to hypertension.
+    Due to baroreceptor response from hypertension.
     * Irregular respirations
 * Bezold-Jarisch reflex
 * Oculocardic reflex